 Fill a large bowl with cold water; then, slice the small crown off the top of the pomegranate.
 You should be left with something that looks like the picture above.
-After the crown is sliced off, begin to score the skin of your pomegranate into four equal parts.
+After the crown is sliced off, begin to score the skin of the fruit into four equal parts.
 Be sure only to cut into the skin, and not into the pomegranate seeds (if a little juice comes out, that’s fine)

 Place the scored pomegranate into the bowl of cold water.